cabforum/forum/SCWG-charter.md

 **3. Membership:**

 The SCWG shall consist of two classes of Voting Members: Certificate Issuers and Certificate Consumers.
 Non-voting participants in the SCWG include Probationary Members, Associate Members, and Interested Parties.
-Effective for periods beginning January 1, 2024, in order to maintain their right to vote, all Voting Members MUST must attend at least 30% of SCWG teleconferences in any six-month period and at least one SCWG face-to-face meeting (either physically or virtually) in any twelve-month period.
+Effective for periods beginning January 1, 2024, in order to maintain their right to vote, all Voting Members must attend at least 30% of SCWG teleconferences in any six-month period and at least one SCWG face-to-face meeting (either physically or virtually) in any twelve-month period.

    **(a) Certificate Issuer:** The Certificate Issuer voting class shall consist of eligible organizations meeting the following criteria: